Admissions FAQ's

 • Examples of academic relevancy include current enrollment or completion of a graduate program or current employment in the health professions.

-How can I confirm my prerequisite course(s) meet your admission requirements?
+How can I verify that my prerequisite course(s) meet the five-year requirement for admission?

-• If you believe you qualify for an exemption, you are welcome to submit a Five (5) Year Prerequisite Exemption Form
+• If you believe you qualify for an exemption, please submit a Five (5) Year Prerequisite Exemption Form.

-• Once submitted, our admissions committee will review the request and respond.
+• After submission, our admissions committee will review your request and provide a response.

 Do you accept AP credit to meet prerequisite requirements?

-• The AP course must be reflected on an official undergraduate transcript and must be verified by ADEA AADSAS.
+• AP courses must appear on an official undergraduate transcript and be verified by ADEA AADSAS.

-• We accept upper-level biology courses in lieu of the general biology prerequisite.
+• Upper-level biology courses may be used to satisfy the general biology prerequisite.

-Can I use a different course to meet your English prerequisite?
+Is it possible to use an alternative course to fulfill your English prerequisite?

 • Yes, we will accept any writing-intensive course to fulfill the English prerequisite, regardless of the department (e.g., It doesn't need to be from a college or university English department.).